Gunivers/Bookshelf/docs/contribute/debug.md

 2. **In-Game**: Download and install the Minecraft fabric mod.
 Once that's done, you can run the tests using the test command in Minecraft.

-For more information on how to write and run tests, you can refer to the misode's [packtest repository](https://github.com/misode/packtest).
+For more information on how to write and run tests, you can refer to Misode's [PackTest repository](https://github.com/misode/packtest).